NWPlayer123/PaperMario2/docs/Scripts.md

 # Overview
 You are able to define scripts using the macros in [evt_cmd](https://github.com/NWPlayer123/PaperMario2/blob/master/include/evt/evt_cmd.h), which will be compiled into data.
 You can then execute it with any of the evtEntry functions, which will add it to the list of scripts it is currently executing each frame (see [make_pri_table](https://github.com/NWPlayer123/PaperMario2/blob/master/source/mgr/evtmgr.c) for more info), with no further input needed.

-It will automatically be cleaned up and freed from execution once it reaches a [RETURN()](https://github.com/NWPlayer123/PaperMario2/blob/master/include/evt/evt_cmd.h) at the end of a script.
+It will automatically be cleaned up and freed from execution once it reaches a [RETURN()](../include/evt/evt_cmd.h).

 # Technical Details
-Every loop in main() (i.e. every frame), [evtmgrMain](../source/mgr/evtmgr.c#L423) will be called, which goes through every "active" event (flags & 1 is set), sorts them according to their priority, and then calls [evtmgrCmd](../source/mgr/evtmgr_cmd.c#L1920) for each script.
-The number of times it calls evtmgrCmd is determined by the script's "speed" or timescale, which is how many *blocking* commands it's allowed to run per cycle.
-The way evtmgrCmd works is that it will only return to evtmgrMain to allow for more calls on the following opcodes:
+Every loop in main() (i.e. every frame), [evtmgrMain](../source/mgr/evtmgr.c#L423) will be called, which goes through every "active" event (flags & 1 is set), sorts them according to their priority, and then calls [evtmgrCmd](../source/mgr/evtmgr_cmd.c#L1920) for each script. evtmgrCmd will only return under two conditions: the entire script has finished, or some opcode blocked further commands until the next frame.
+The only way to influence that is an event's "speed", which will allow evtmgrCmd to be called multiple times per frame, allowing you to continue with a script even if some opcode blocked it.
+The following opcodes will block evtmgrCmd:
-* [END_EVENT](opcode_end_event-2-0x02) returns that the event has finished
+* [END_EVENT](opcode_end_event-2-0x02) cleans up itself and returns that it has finished
-* [WAIT_FRAME](opcode_wait_frame-9-0x09) blocks more operations for its entirety (yields after time has passed which also returns)
+* [WAIT_FRAME](opcode_wait_frame-9-0x09) blocks more operations for its entirety (yields after time has passed which also blocks)
-* [WAIT_MSEC](opcode_wait_msec-10-0x0a) blocks more operations for its entirety (yields after time has passed which also returns)
+* [WAIT_MSEC](opcode_wait_msec-10-0x0a) blocks more operations for its entirety (yields after time has passed which also blocks)
 * [HALT](opcode_halt-11-0x0b) blocks more operations only while it's waiting
 * [USER_FUNC](opcode_user_func-91-0x5b) is able to return any result, including block, yield, finish, or an error
 * [RUN_CHILD_EVENT](opcode_run_child_event-94-0x5e) returns that the event has finished to allow for the child to run
-* [END_INLINE](opcode_end_inline-109-0x6d) returns that the event has finished to make sure that there's no odd behavior
+* [END_INLINE](opcode_end_inline-109-0x6d) cleans up itself and returns that it has finished
-* [END_BROTHER](opcode_end_brother-112-0x70) blocks further operations this cycle
+* [END_BROTHER](opcode_end_brother-112-0x70) blocks further operations this frame, to allow for its brother to continue
-* [DEBUG_BP](opcode_debug_bp-118-0x76) yields after it's complete which returns
+* [DEBUG_BP](opcode_debug_bp-118-0x76) yields after it's complete which blocks

-This means that only those opcodes are affected by the script speed, as otherwise the entire script will run and complete within a single cycle without returning.
+This means that only those opcodes are affected by the script speed, as otherwise the entire script will run and complete within a single frame without returning.

 # Available Opcodes
 There are [a variety of opcodes](https://github.com/PistonMiner/ttyd-tools/blob/master/ttyd-tools/docs/ttyd-opc-summary.txt) we can use in scripts, including control flow, common operators, comparators, manipulating related scripts, along with the ability to call pre-made C functions, so called user functions, for more complex operations.